 - Controlled Storage can be accessed Monday–Friday (unless otherwise noted), by making an appointment at least one business day in advance by calling the Residential Operations Office at (603) 646-1203.

-- The cost of storage is $10 per box or storage unit per term.
+- The cost of storage can be found on the Controlled Storage page.
 Students pay for the first term with cash or check at the time that the items are stored.
 The storage fees for additional terms are posted to an individual's Student Account Statement.

 - All boxes and other storage units must be retrieved within three weeks after a student returns to campus enrolled for classes.
 Skis and bicycles are the only exception, and may be stored while a student is on campus until the end of the term specified on his or her Controlled Storage Contract.
 The College will not be liable for loss or damage to any unit stored longer than the three-week pickup period for normal belongings or the specified pickup term for bikes and skis.

-- There will be a $5 per unit, per week charge assessed for belongings left beyond the three-week period.
+- There will be a per week charge assessed for belongings left beyond the three-week period.

 - Students who graduate or withdraw from the College have six months to retrieve their belongings; after that time, all articles will be considered abandoned property and may be recycled or discarded.